leggetter/componentised-web-apps/slides.md

 ---

+class: top trans-all
+background-image: url(./img/gifs/sharing.gif)

+# 3. You Don't Always Have to Share

-# 3. Avoid Premature Feature Abstraction
+a.k.a.
+Avoid Premature Feature Abstraction

 ---